jiportilla/edge-ultra/README.md

 ## <a id=configuring></a> 2.
 Configuring the Edge Service

-You should complete these steps before proceeding building the JSON Exporter service:
+You should complete these steps before proceeding building the Edge service:

 1. Clone this git repository: